ichsanrazan/CordovaMobileApp/restapi_authentication/README.md

 - `POST /login.php` Login
 - `POST /register.php` Create new user

+## Notes
-For sending POST request on Postman use raw JSON on the body
+- For sending POST request on Postman use raw JSON on the body
+- Use username:admin and password:admin for log in

 ## Response
 - For successful POST login request the response will be `Login successful`